Location: McCutchan Hall (Fourth Floor)

 The benefits of this leadership training will extend well beyond your college years into any career you choose.
 You may even qualify for a two-year scholarship that may take care of your college tuition and many other expenses.

-For more information about LTC, visit the Leader's Training Course web site.
+For more information about CIET, visit the Leader's Training Course web site.

-ROTC Leadership Development and Assessment Course (LDAC) is the most important training event for an Army ROTC cadet.
+ROTC Cadet Leadership Course (CLC) is the most important training event for an Army ROTC cadet.
 The 28-day course incorporates a wide range of subjects designed to develop and evaluate leadership ability.
 The challenges are rigorous and demanding, both mentally and physically.
-The Leadership Assessment and Development Course tests intelligence, common sense, ingenuity and stamina.
+The Cadet Leadership Course tests intelligence, common sense, ingenuity and stamina.
 These challenges provide a new perspective on an individual's ability to perform challenging tasks and to make difficult decisions in demanding situations.

 The course places each cadet in a variety of leadership positions, many of which simulate stressful combat situations.
 In each position, cadets are evaluated by platoon tactical and counseling (TAC) officers and noncommissioned officers.
 In addition to proving their leadership ability, cadets and officer candidates must meet established standards in physical fitness, weapons training, communication, combat patrols and demonstrate their proficiency in many other military skills.
 Cadets must complete camp with a satisfactory or excellence rating to be able to commission as an Army officer.

-See some of the tasks that each cadet will have to perform throughout Warrior Forge on the LDAC/Warrior Forge Courses page.
+See some of the tasks that each cadet will have to perform throughout the Leadership Course on the Cadet Leadership Course page.

 A variety of professional development opportunities are available each summer or winter break for cadets desiring an extra challenge that are in their sophomore year of school.
 Participation is entirely optional, though highly encouraged.
 Cadets receive room and board when participating in these programs, as well as reimbursement for travel expenses.
 Selection for schools with restricted allocations is based on the class order-of-merit list.
 This list takes into account academic performance, physical fitness, participation in ROTC activities throughout the school year, and overall performance assessments by the cadre.